 If you really want to support the kind of employee engagement and creativity that drives success, you need to create the right environment—one that supports the types of work needing to be completed.
 If you find that your current culture isn’t in sync with your goals and the way your people work, you probably have some work to do.

 There’s no single culture that works for all businesses.
 Just because something works for Apple or Google doesn’t mean it’s right for your organization.
 Your culture needs to support your people, the work they do, and how they do it—all while aligning with your business strategy.
-It may seem a little daunting to figure out, but there’s a simple way to get started:

 Once you’ve determined your company’s main culture, compare it to where you want to be.
 According to a Haworth organizational culture white paper, it’s typical to discover differences between existing and desired culture.
 Knowing those differences, and understanding the four culture types, can help you make positive changes—in the right places—toward the right culture.
 This allows three things to take place:

 1. You can enact change at the right pace, with as little upheaval and resistance as possible.